smauryholmes/QB_Elevation_Rating/README.md

 ## Key design choices

 - **Era-adjusted stats**: each season's per-game stats divided by the league average that year (league-wide receiving YPG dropped from ~39 in 2007 to ~34 in 2024)
-- **Seasons-weighted expected share**: a QB who had a receiver for 5 of his 13 career seasons faces a higher bar (5/13 = 0.385 expected) than one who had him for 1 season (1/13 = 0.077)
+- **Stints-weighted expected share**: a QB who had a receiver for 5 of his 13 qualifying stints faces a higher bar (5/13 = 0.385 expected) than one who had him for 1 stint (1/13 = 0.077).
+A stint = one receiver-QB-season with 6+ games; a mid-year trade can create two stints in the same season.
 - **50/50 blend**: yards/game and TDs/game weighted equally (tested alternative splits up to 75/25; rank correlation >0.95 against baseline)
 - **Inclusion criteria**: QB 50+ starts, 10+ qualifying receivers; receiver 6+ games in a season with a QB, must have played for 2+ QBs
 - **Scope**: WR/TE receiving stats only.
 RB receiving and all rushing excluded.